mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_singleton.md

 ###  Init the singleton differently

 Usually the singleton will be allocated with `-init`.
 You can override `-init` for the singleton instance with `-__initSingleton`.
-This can be useful, if you have a not-so-true singleton class like **NSNotificationCenter**, which can instantiate other instances.
+This could be useful, if your singleton needs a special setup and you have a not-so-true singleton class like **NSNotificationCenter**, which can instantiate other instances.

 ### Prevent other instances of the same class